 The classification algorithms used in this study include ANN, SVM, Logistic Regression, KNN, Random Forest, and Decision Tree.
-As shown in previous literature, these algorithms are proven to be simple to use when identifying the category of new observations based on training data (Golino et al., 2014; Wu et al., 2014; Cömerta & Kocamaz, 2017).
-For instance, Golino et al. (2014), highlighted the strength of the classification Tree while, Wu et al. (2014) had applied ANN and asserted that ANN are suitable for model prediction.
-Cömerta and Kocamaz (2017) have applied ANN, support vector machines, and random forests.
-According to Cömerta and Kocamaz (2017), despite all machine learning techniques producing satisfactory results, ANN produced the best results with 99.73% sensitivity and 97.94% specificity.
-For large datasets, KNN is slow, while SVM needs a long training time (Mahesh, 2020; Singh et al., 2016).
-A major disadvantage of decision trees is that they are prone to overfitting the training data, while neural networks have a greater computational burden, are prone to overfitting, and are empirical in nature (Golino et al., 2014).
+As shown in previous literature, these algorithms are proven to be simple to use when identifying the category of new observations based on training data [21,22,25].
+For instance, [21] highlighted the strength of classification Tree while [22] had applied ANN and asserted that ANN are suitable for model prediction.
+[25] have applied ANN, support vector machines, and random forests.
+According to [25], despite all machine learning techniques producing satisfactory results, ANN produced the best results with 99.73% sensitivity and 97.94% specificity.
+For large datasets, KNN is slow, while SVM needs a long training time [26,27].
+A major disadvantage of decision trees is that they are prone to overfitting the training data, while neural networks have a greater computational burden, are prone to overfitting, and are empirical in nature [21].
 Despite the drawbacks, related studies show remarkable strength and benefits from the use of these classifiers for data analysis and prediction, which led the authors to select these classifiers for the present study.

-There are alternative algorithms to the algorithms used in this study, including linear regression, Naïve Bayes, XGBoost, and LSTM.
-The linearity of a linear regression model is one of its primary advantages: Besides being relatively simple to apply and performing well with linear data, it also has the drawbacks of being prone to underfitting and assuming the data is independent (Nakayama et al., 2022).
+There are alternative algorithms to the algorithms used in this study, including linear regression, Naïve Bayes, XGBoost and LSTM.
+The linearity of a linear regression model is one of its primary advantages: Besides being relatively simple to apply and performing well with linear data, it also has the drawbacks of being prone to underfitting and assuming the data is independent [49].
 Naïve Bayes is a linear classifier that is faster when applied to big data, but it is sensitive to data quality, which is one of its main drawbacks.
-It can produce inaccurate or biased results if the data is noisy, incomplete, or imbalanced (Ting et al., 2011).
-As with decision trees, XGBoost combines multiple decision trees to make predictions, but it has the disadvantage of requiring significant computational resources, especially when using large datasets or many iterations (Liew et al., 2021).
-Long-short-term memory (LSTM) requires more memory to train and is easy to overfit (Oyeleye et al., 2022).
-However, machine learning has some potential limitations when it comes to analyzing physiological data.
+It can produce inaccurate or biased results if the data is noisy, incomplete, or imbalanced [50].
+As with decision trees, XGBoost combines multiple decision trees to make predictions, but it has the disadvantage of requiring significant computational resources, especially when using large datasets or many iterations [51].
+Long-short-term memory (LSTM) requires more memory to train and is easy to overfit [24].
+However, machine learning has some potential limitations when it comes to analysing physiological data.
 The quality of the data provided to ML determines how smart and effective it can be.
-For accurate modeling, substantial data is often required (Golino et al., 2014; Wu et al., 2014; Cömerta & Kocamaz, 2017).
+For accurate modelling, substantial data is often required [21,22,25].
 By using machine learning algorithms, bias and discrimination may be maintained due to overfitting and underfitting of models.
-The use of ML may also reduce the critical thinking and judgment of the researcher or analyst if it is overused in the analysis.
+The use of ML may also reduce the critical thinking and judgement of the researcher or analyst if it is overused in the analysis.